microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-access-package-api.md

 ### Add a resource role to the access package

 Add the Member role to the access package using its **id**.
-Provide the value of the **originId** for the role that you recorded earlier.
+Provide the value of the **originId** for the role that you previously recorded.

 #### Request